Poland and the euro

 Poland does not use the euro as its currency.
 However, under the terms of their Treaty of Accession with the European Union, all new Member States "shall participate in the Economic and Monetary Union from the date of accession as a Member State with a derogation", which means that Poland is obliged to eventually replace its currency, the złoty, with the euro.

 There is no target date for Polish euro adoption, and no fixed date for when the country will join ERM-II (the fifth euro convergence criterion).

 Euro adoption will require the approval of at least two-thirds of the Sejm to make a constitutional amendment changing the official currency from the złoty to the euro.
-The ruling Law and Justice Party opposes euro adoption.
-Former PM Donald Tusk has said that he may agree to a referendum on euro participation in order to gain their support for a constitutional amendment.
-There is not yet any official information on the design process for the Polish national sides of the euro coins.
+The Law and Justice (PiS) party, Poland's largest political party, opposes euro adoption.
+Prime Minister Donald Tusk has said that he may agree to a referendum on euro participation in order to gain their support for a constitutional amendment.
+On the other hand, in 2024, Tusk’s finance minister Domański said that adopting the euro is currently not justified and that the złoty helped Poland avoid recession during the 2008 financial crisis and to weather other shocks.

 Political preparations for euro adoption

 Prior to 2004

 Plans to join the eurozone began back in 2003 before the accession to the EU, when the contemporary premier Leszek Miller stated that Poland would join the eurozone between 2007 and 2009.
-One of the leaders of Civic Platform party (PO) Jan Rokita was certain that the best way to converge to euro was through a unilateral euroization.
+One of the leaders of Civic Platform party (PO), Jan Rokita, was certain that the best way to converge to euro was through a unilateral euroization.
 Nevertheless, euroization is against the rules of the EU and it cannot be adopted by any Member State without the approval of the Union.
 Lastly, the plan was not finalized and Poland suspended it.

 2005–2007

 During the rule of the Law and Justice, Self-Defence of the Republic of Poland and League of Polish Families coalition, the euro was not a priority on Poland's agenda.
-In 2006 prime minister Kazimierz Marcinkiewicz stated that the accession to euro area was only possible after 2009, as the Polish deficit could decrease to 3% of GDP by the end of 2007.
-The negotiations about Poland joining the eurozone have been postponed.
-The then-prime minister Jarosław Kaczyński held an even more sceptical position.
-In his opinion the euro was disadvantageous for Poland, as it would cause an increase in prices and złoty would lose stability.
+In 2006, prime minister Kazimierz Marcinkiewicz stated that the accession to euro area was only possible after 2009, as the Polish deficit could decrease to 3% of GDP by the end of 2007.
+The negotiations about Poland joining the eurozone were postponed.
+The then-prime minister, Jarosław Kaczyński, held an even more skeptical position.
+In his opinion, the euro was disadvantageous for Poland, as it would cause an increase in prices and the złoty would lose stability.